Keyframes/jQuery.Keyframes/README.md

 ![](https://badge.fury.io/gh/Keyframes/jQuery.Keyframes.svg)

-jQuery-Keyframes allows dynamic generation of CSS3 keyframes with callback events and other niceness.
+jQuery-Keyframes allows dynamic generation of CSS keyframes with callback events and other niceness.

 Overview
 --------
-With the rise of CSS3 and HTML5, we see more and more usage of fancy features like transformations, translations, rotations and scaling. jQuery has a very nice built in *$(selector).animate()* function which allows for easy setup of these animations.
+CSS3 introduced fancy features like transformations, translations, rotations and scaling. jQuery has a very nice built in *$(selector).animate()* function which allows for easy setup of these animations.
 However, jQuery's animate() does not support multiple keyframes. jQuery.Keyframes helps you accomplish just that.